Tipping and service culture in Las Vegas

 Buffets

-Tip 10% of the total bill for basic service.
-Tip $1-$2 extra per drink delivery.
-No need to tip at self-service stations.
+Tip 10% of the total bill. $1-$2 extra per drink delivery.

 All-You-Can-Drink Brunches

-Tip 20-25% minimum for these premium experiences, more for extraordinary service or kitchen interaction.
+Tip 20-25% minimum for these premium experiences.

 🎭 Entertainment & Nightlife